-Choose an accounting software application to do your bookkeeping.
-There are several options but QuickBooks is most popular.
+Choose accounting software to do your bookkeeping.
+Several options are available but QuickBooks is most popular.

-It is important to keep track of your income and expenses so you can report accurately when it comes time for tax filing.
+It is important to track of your expenses and income so you can report accurately when it comes time for tax filing.
 There are many tools available to integrate with QuickBooks, which will help manage operations as the business grows with ease!

 Creating an expense budget that is tailored to your needs can help you avoid overspending.
 You may find yourself making purchases without realizing how much it will cost until the end of each month, so creating this type of plan ahead helps keep things under control!

 You can decide what you’ll be paid, then set up an automatic bi-weekly withdrawal so that your paycheck is always ready and waiting for when it's time to collect.